johantaute/johantaute/README.md

 🌱 &nbsp;I'm also working on expanding my knowlage in the direction of cyber security.

-✍️ &nbsp;I have started a business on the side and my plan is to expand my business once im done studying.

 💬 &nbsp;Dont hesitate to reach out to me or ask me any questions.

 ✉️ &nbsp;You can shoot me an email at johan@ludere.co.za.